-We each purchased a medium sized one, but it soon became apparent that if we wanted every single stamps on at each hut, it would require more than one medium stick.
-Some people buy the large one to use as hiking stick, but it isn’t very comfortable on the hand.
+We each purchased a medium sized one, but it soon became apparent that if we wanted every single stamp on at each hut, it would require more than one medium stick.
+Some people buy the large one to use as a hiking stick, but it isn’t very comfortable on the hand.
 There is a small size as well, so consider carefully when you buy it at the 5th station.

 Each stamp usually costs 300 yen, but range from 200 to 400 yen or even 500 yen (for 2).
 It’s up to you to decide if you want a stamp at every station, there are certainly some that aren’t very pretty.

 If you are a perfectionist, then be warned that some of the stamps can be burnt on overly much.

 For the Yoshida trail, there is a total of 16 huts plus the summit.
 That’s at least 16 stamps.
 Below is a list from low to high altitude :